AminaAhllal/ODCStream/README.md

 ## 🎯 Objective

-The goal of this project, developed with the latest versions of Next.js and TypeScript, is to replicate the functionalities of a popular video conferencing tool like Zoom.
+The goal of this project, developed with the latest versions of Next.js and TypeScript, is to deploy the functionalities of a popular video conferencing tool like Zoom.
 It allows users to securely sign in, create meetings, and access various features such as recording, screen sharing, and participant management.

 ## 📋 Application Features